Endtroducing.....: Legacy

 Endtroducing has appeared in critics' lists of the greatest albums.
 Publications such as Pitchfork, Q, Rolling Stone, Slant Magazine, and Spin have placed it on their lists of best albums of the 1990s.
 Robert Christgau named it among his 10 favorite albums from the decade.
 NPR listed Endtroducing as one of the 300 most important American records of the 20th century, and Time selected the record as one of the "All-Time 100 Albums" in 2006.
 It was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2020, Rolling Stone ranked Endtroducing number 329 on its list of the 500 greatest albums of all time.

 Guinness World Records cited Endtroducing as the first album created entirely from samples.
 AllMusic editor Stephen Thomas Erlewine called it "not only a major breakthrough for hip-hop and electronica, but for pop music."
 It was a driving force in the development of instrumental hip hop music, inspiring numerous DJs and producers to create sample-based works.
 Tim Stelloh of PopMatters cited it as the "benchmark" for the genre.
 Will Hermes called Endtroducing "trip-hop's crowning achievement" in Spin, and Jeff Weiss of the Los Angeles Times wrote that it defined American trip hop.
 Music journalist Trey Zenker described it as a "plunderphonics masterpiece" in an essay for Tidal, while Turk Dietrich of the American experimental music duo Belong said that it was a nearly unrivaled masterwork of sampledelia.
 Endtroducing inspired the British rock band Radiohead to edit and loop drums on their 1997 album OK Computer.
 Several artists sampled on Endtroducing, including David Axelrod and British rock band Nirvana, praised the album.
 DJ Shadow expressed surprise at the album's stature: "After the record, I'd always bump into these world-class producers who'd say, 'Yeah, Endtroducing – what a great piece of production.'
 I just did it on one sampler in a tiny little studio."

 Andy Battaglia of The A.V.
 Club suggested that the influence of Endtroducing may have had a negative effect on the album itself, saying that it "has been partially diluted by the symphonic beat-collage culture it helped spawn."
 The acclaim set high expectations for future releases by DJ Shadow, and he expressed his dissatisfaction with being expected to "repeat Endtroducing over and over again".
 Nonetheless, DJ Shadow clarified that he views the album in a positive light: "People always seem to suggest that there's this pressure, and that Endtroducing is some kind of albatross, and I've just honestly never felt that way.
 I think that I have a healthy enough respect for the lineage of the music and how rare it is that you can connect with an audience.
 If that will always be 'the record' then so be it, that's cool."
 By April 26, 2005, Endtroducing had sold more than 290,000 copies in the US alone.

+DJ Shadow is scheduled to embark on a tour in support of the album's 30th anniversary in 2026.